 Hixon Center-Ecologic Institute Summer Internship Program

 This is a new partnership between the Hixon Center and the Ecologic Institute in Berlin to provide students the opportunity to intern abroad with an international environmental think-tank.

 The Green Office Program is an incentives-based initiative that promotes sustainable practices and purchasing in academic and administrative offices across campus.

 The Shareware program is designed to discourage use of disposable dishware and utensils by offering a reusable alternative for small events.
-The Hixon Center has a collection of stainless steel plates, tumblers and dishware available for loan to HMC faculty and staff.
+The Hixon Center has a collection of stainless steel plates, tumblers and dishware available for loan to HMC students, faculty, and staff.

 Events and Speaker Series